infabo/dataviewer/Documentation/Changelog/Index.rst

 - [BUGFIX] Loading sequence of fields restricted rendering of fluid fields
 - [FEATURE] Variables also can now be created directly in the Record Plugin
 - [FEATURE] Casting/Evaluating Variable Type for GET/POST Variables
+- [FEATURE] Parent Record is now attached on inline records and is available through {record.parent}

 **1.7.5**